MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 From a different computer, open up a web browser and enter the IP address of the container host.
 If everything has been configured correctly, you should see the IIS splash screen.
 This is being served from the IIS instance hosted in the Windows container.

-**Note:** if you are working in Azure, a network security group rule will need to exist allowing traffic over port 80.
+**Note:** if you are working in Azure, the external IP Address of the virtual machine and a configured network security will be needed.
 For more information see, [Create Rule in a Network Security Group]( https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-create-nsg-arm-pportal/#create-rules-in-an-existing-nsg).

 ![](media/iis1.png)